edwinv87/scplotlib/README.md

 # scplotlib

-scplotlib is a python plotting library for the SingleCell (<https://github.com/edwinv87/singlecell>) object.
-It is built using Altair (<https://altair-viz.github.io/>).
+scplotlib is a python plotting library for the [SingleCell](https://edwinv87.github.io/singlecelldata/) object.
+It is built using [Altair](https://altair-viz.github.io/).
 It can generate various plots for data stored in a SingleCell object such as:

 1. Core plots - line plots, bar plots, scatter plots